What Is Opioid Detox?

 Although many (but not all) Opioids can be legally prescribed, these are some of the most addictive substances known to man.
 All Opioids interact with and stimulate Opioid receptors within the brain to block pain and produce feelings of calm and euphoria.
 However, they also quickly rewire the brain, forcing the body to adapt to their presence.
 Eventually, the patient is incapable of functioning normally without their presence.

-Stopping the consumption of Opioids can trigger many symptoms in as little as 6-12 hours after quitting the drug.
+If someone has developed an Opioid dependence, stopping the consumption of Opioids can trigger many symptoms in as little as 6-12 hours after quitting the drug.
 This process is known as withdrawal.
-The symptoms of Opioid withdrawal can be deadly, but vary depending on how chemically-dependent the patient is.
+The symptoms of Opioid withdrawal can be dangerous and extremely uncomfortable, but vary depending on how chemically-dependent the patient is.

 Some symptoms of withdrawal include: